System Prices Analysis Report

 Graph 2.2 shows First and Second-Stage Flagged action volumes as a proportion of all actions taken on the system.
 Note these are all the accepted balancing actions – only a proportion of these will feed through to the final price calculation.

-In January, an average of 41% of balancing actions received a First-Stage Flag with an average of 53% of this volume going on to receive a Second-Stage Flag.
-On the 22 January, only 10% of balancing volume was flagged; with 53% of this volume receiving a Second Stage Flag.
+In February, an average of 43% of balancing actions received a First-Stage Flag with an average of 58% of this volume going on to receive a Second-Stage Flag.
+On the 16 February, 57% of balancing volume was flagged; with 42% of this volume receiving a Second Stage Flag.
+The 3 February also had 57% of balancing volume flagged; with 76% receiving a Second Stage Flag.

 2.2 Flagged Balancing Volumes

 Any Second-Stage Flagged action volumes left in the NIV will be repriced using the Replacement Price.
 In total, 79% of Sell volume in February was Flagged.
 Of this Flagged Sell volume, 3% was assigned a Replacement Price.